 Our information on Long Haulers has been moved to a separate page here.

 ***Medical disclaimer: This website was created for informational purposes only and has no ties to any drug company or physician.
 The content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
-In addition, no one involved in this website has financial ties to any of the suggested therapies.
 We are merely patient advocates, trying to save lives and fight medical censorship.***